StateSmith/StateSmith/docs/devs/lib-with-csx.md

-Let's say you want to use a custom built StateSmith lib with one of our C# script .csx files.
+Let's say you want to use a custom built StateSmith lib with one of your C# script .csx files.

 How would you do it?